Buckskin Frank Leslie: Tombstone, Arizona

 Leslie arrived in Tombstone, in July 1880 dressed in the buckskin attire of a scout.
 He was 5 ft 7 in tall and weighed about 135 lb.
 When he arrived in Tombstone, he traded his frontier clothing for gentleman's attire like that worn in San Francisco.
 He complemented his city dress with a fringed buckskin vest that furthered his reputation as "Buckskin Frank" Leslie.
-In Tombstone, he entered a partnershp with William H. Knapp, and opened the Cosmopolitan Saloon next door to the Cosmopolitan Hotel at 409 Allen Street.
+In Tombstone, he entered a partnership with William H. Knapp, and opened the Cosmopolitan Saloon next door to the Cosmopolitan Hotel at 409 Allen Street.